Data augmentation instead of explicit regularization: On the taxonomy of regularization

 \section{On the taxonomy of regularization}

-Although it is out of the scope of this paper to ellaborate on the taxonomy of regularization techniques for deep neural networks, an important contribution of this work is providing definitions of explicit and implicit regularization, which have been used ambiguously in the literature before.
-It is therefore worth mentioning here some of the previous works that have used these terms and to point to literature that has specifically ellaborated on the regularization taxonomy or proposed other related terms.
+Although it is out of the scope of this paper to elaborate on the taxonomy of regularization techniques for deep neural networks, a central contribution of this work is providing definitions of explicit and implicit regularization (see \cref{sec:reg-definitions}), which have been used ambiguously in the literature before.
+It is therefore worth mentioning here some of the previous work that has addressed the topic of regularization taxonomy or proposed other related terms.

-\citet{neyshabur2014implicitreg} observed that the size of neural networks could not explain and control by itself the effective capacity of neural networks and proposed that other elements should implicitly regularize the models.
-However, no definitions or clear distinction between explicit and implicit regularization was provided.
-Later, \citet{zhang2016} compared different regularization techniques and mentioned the role of implicit regularization, but did not provide definitions either, and, importantly, they considered data augmentation an explicit form of regularization.
-We have argued against that view throughout this paper, especially in Sections~\ref{sec:expl_impl_reg} and \ref{sec:rethink_daug}.

-An extensive review of the taxonomy of regularization techniques was carried out by \citet{kukavcka2017regularization}.
-Although no distinction is made between explicit and implicit regularization, they define the class \textit{regularization via optimization}, which is somehow related to implicit regularization.
-However, regularization via optimization is more specific than our definition and data augmentation, among others, would not fall into that category.
+In their textbook, \citet{goodfellow2016dlbook} review some of the most common regularization techniques used to train deep neural networks, but do not discuss the concepts of explicit and implicit regularization.
+More recently, \citet{kukavcka2017regularization} provided an extensive review of regularization methods for deep learning.
+Although they mentioned the implicit regularization effect of techniques such as SGD, no further discussion of the concepts is provided.
+Nonetheless, they defined the category \textit{regularization via optimization}, which is somewhat related to implicit regularization.
+However, regularization via optimization is more specific than our definition; hence, methods such as data augmentation would not fall into that category.

 Recently, \citet{guo2018mixup} provided a distinction between \textit{data-independent} and \textit{data-dependent} regularization.
 They define data-independent regularization as those techniques that impose certain constraint on the hypothesis set, thus constraining the optimization problem.
 Examples are weight decay and dropout.
-We believe this is equivalent to our definition of explicit regularization.
-Then, they define data-dependent regularization as those techniques that make assumptions on the hypothesis set with respect to the training data, as is the case of data augmentation.
+We believe this is closely related to our definition of explicit regularization.
+On the other hand, they define data-dependent regularization as those techniques that make assumptions on the hypothesis set with respect to the training data, as is the case of data augmentation.
+While we acknowledge the usefulness of such taxonomy, we argue that the division between data-independent and -dependent regularization leaves some ambiguity about other techniques, such as batch-normalization, which neither imposes an explicit constraint on the representational capacity nor on the training data.